 6.8 Prior to filing a summons for an interlocutory application, the proposed applicant must obtain a return date by forwarding a completed "Judicial Review and Appeals List Hearing Date Information Form" (available on the List page on the Court's website) together with a draft of the proposed summons and also a copy or a draft of a supporting affidavit (without exhibits) via email to judicialreview@supcourt.vic.gov.au.
 The applicant will be advised by email of the return date.
-The summons should be filed, in person or via efiling, within 48 hours of this advice or the return date may not be guaranteed.
-A copy of this advice should be provided to Principal Registry when filing the summons.
+The summons should be filed within 48 hours of this advice or the return date may not be guaranteed.
+A copy of this advice should be filed with the summons.